Bridgeton Office

 An uncontested divorce, in contrast, involves no significant disagreements.
 The spouses are on the same page with regard to how to divide their assets, who should be providing financial support (and in what amount), and how they will divide time with their children.
 As you might expect, divorces are rarely uncontested from the outset, and both spouses must be careful to avoid overlooking issues or giving up their rights in an effort to streamline the process and pursue an uncontested divorce.

-Understandably, many spouses who are contemplating a divorce have concerns about the costs involved.
+Understandably, many spouses who are contemplating divorce have concerns about the costs involved.
 Oftentimes, this manifests in the form of a question: Do you need to hire a lawyer to help with your divorce?

 Strictly speaking, the answer to this question is, “No.” In New Jersey, there is no legal requirement to hire an attorney to represent you in your divorce.
 However, as a practical matter, there are numerous reasons why hiring a New Jersey divorce lawyer is strongly in your best interests, and hiring a lawyer to help you avoid mistakes can save you a significant amount of money in the long term.